abpframework/abp/docs/en/tutorials/modular-crm/part-05.md

 ### Defining the Application Service Contract

-We're gonna create the `IOrderAppService` interface under the `ModularCrm.Ordering.Contracts` project but first, we need to add `Volo.Abp.Application.Contracts` package reference.
+We're gonna create the `IOrderAppService` interface under the `ModularCrm.Ordering.Contracts` project but first, we need to add `Volo.Abp.Ddd.Application.Contracts` package reference.

 Right-click the `ModularCrm.Ordering.Contracts` project in the *Solution Explorer* panel and select the *Add Package Reference* command: